Orange-OpenSource/hurl/docs/templates.md

 ## Variables

 In Hurl file, you can generate value using two curly braces, i.e `{{my_variable}}`.
-For instance, if you want to reuse a value from an HTTP response in the next entries, you can capture this value in a variable and reuse it in a template.
+For instance, if you want to reuse a value from an HTTP response in the next entries, you can capture this value in a variable and reuse it in a placeholder.

+In this example, we capture the value of a [CSRF token] from the body of the first response, and inject it as a header in the next POST request:

 ```hurl
 GET https://example.org
 HTTP 200
 [Captures]
 csrf_token: xpath "string(//meta[@name='_csrf_token']/@content)"

 # Do the login !
 POST https://acmecorp.net/login?user=toto&password=1234